-The Reinert-Alumni Library offers a variety of furnishings and accommodations for individual and group study, as well as centralized computing and printing.
+The Reinert-Alumni Library offers a variety of seating and accommodations for individual and group study, as well as centralized computing and printing.
 Experienced library staff members are available to provide research assistance and technical support.

 Computers and Laptops

 The Library has 21 PCs and 13 iMacs for student use, plus 6 laptops available for 4-hour checkout from the Circulation Desk.
 All library computers offer Internet access and have Microsoft Office.
 In addition, the workstations have software for video, audio, and raster & vector graphics editing.
 Students can log in with their Creighton netID.

 Multimedia Creation Stations